 - how to live on the road

 These are underperforming because they have a relatively high number of search impressions and a low click rate.
-The idea is to find these keywords, then go back into our blog's content and try to adjust the content so it encourages a click.
+The idea is to find these keywords, then go back into our blog's content and try to adjust the content, encouraging a click.

 Among those that stick out at me, “23 years old” is a very general keyword.
 And, it doesn't truly relate cleanly to this blog about personal finance, so I'm going to ignore that one and move on to the others.